linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

 aliases: ['/email/postfix/email-with-postfix-dovecot-and-mysql/']
 ---

-In this guide, you'll learn how to set up a secure virtual user mail server with Postfix, Dovecot, and MySQL on Debian or Ubuntu.
+In this guide, you'll learn how to set up a secure virtual user mail server with Postfix, Dovecot, and MariaDB on Debian or Ubuntu.
 We'll explain how to create new user mailboxes and send or receive email to and from configured domains.

 ![Email with Postfix, Dovecot, and MySQL](email_with_postfix_dovecot_and_mysql.png "Setting up a mail server with Postfix, Dovecot, and MySQL")